ziutek/simple_go_wiki/README.md

         </ul>
     $end

-As you can see it uses the *if - else* statement to determine that element 0 of the context stack array is *nil* or not *nil*.
-This item is the *right* variable which we pass to the *Right.Render* method.
-If it isn't *nil* there is an article selected and we can render *title* and *body* variables.
+As you can see it uses the *if - else* statement to determine that is there the article selected or not.
+If article is selected then *id* field of the *ArticleList* has no zero value and we can render *title* and *body* variables.
 Otherwise we print our alternative text.

 #### An interlude about the context stack.